Limia islai: Reproduction

 Unlike the similarly striped L. nigrofasciatata which mates via courtship, Limia islai will sneak up on their females in order to thrust their gonopodium into them and mate.
 Limia islai is a livebearer, which reproduces via internal fertilization and gives birth to live young.
-Mated females will release between 5 to 20 fry per pregnancy.
+Mated females will release between 5 and 20 fry per pregnancy.

 Etymology

-The word Limia is derived from the latin word "limus", which means mud.
+The word Limia is derived from the Latin word "limus", which means mud.
 This refers to a Limias feeding habit of searching through mud.
 The word Islai however is reference to the first person to introduce the species in the aquarium hobby, Dominic Isla.